|

 in order to cover the entire surface and then to drop the remainder of

-the meringue over this by spoonfuls.
+the meringue over this by spoons.
 Or, it may be forced through a pastry

 tube into rosettes or frills of any preferred design.
 The advantage of